FleksySDK/VirtualKeyboardSDK/examples/README.md

 [**Frame View With TextField Example**](open-view/ios/KeyboardFrameWithTextField)

-In this case we are showcasing how we can show a view on top of the keyboard with a textfield.
-When the frame view appears on top of the keyboard we automatically switch the context to the internal textfield.
-When we close the frame view we automatically switch back the cursor to the textfield of the app.
+In the following example, we demonstrate a way to display a view on top of the keyboard with a textfield.
+When the frame view appears on top of the keyboard, the context is automatically switched to the internal textfield.
+When the frame view is closed, the cursor is automatically switched back to the textfield of the app.
-Note: By tapping the textfield, the user can manually switch between app textfield and keyboard's textfield.
+Note: the user can manually switch between the app textfield and the keyboard's textfield by tapping on the textfield.

 What you will achieve: